Has anyone here ever gone to the salon to get curly updos?

 And guess what?
 You don’t have to live this way!
 You can actually start with your natural hair when you want to create a formal curly hairstyle.
 Shocking I know.

 “Natural, curly hair is instant updo hair,” says Mia Emilio, Senior Stylist at Devachan NY, and curly updo QUEEN.

-Whether it’s prom, a sweet sixteen, a wedding – you have options.
-To prove to you it’s possible, we teamed up with Mia to create four simple curly updos you can do at home.
+From prom to a sweet sixteen to a wedding, you have options for curly updo hairstyles you won’t even have to pay for (except for the extra bobby pins).
+To prove to you it’s possible, we teamed up with Mia to create four simple curly hair updos you can do at home.
 Yes, really.

 Supplies you will need: Hairspray.
 A lot of Hairspray.